 The instructions for the decorative eyelets (les trous dits à crochets) are similarly insufficient for determining their structure, although they are explicitly worked on the hook and not the peg.
 Other references to them in the Manuel add a bit more information.
 Piecing it all together suggests that they may be the picot in the current loom knitting repertoire.
 The 1826 instructions are nonetheless too terse to enable the eyelets to be made on their basis and it is also possible that they resemble what is now called the “drop stitch.”

 If Bayle-Mouillard’s hooked needle was a true hook rather than a needle bent at an obtuse angle (as described in the 1823 instructions), it could presumably have been used to form the eyelets in a more crochet-like manner.
-It is also worth noting that Bayle-Mouillard makes no mention of the craft of crochet in the current sense.
-However her aiguille à crochet may have been formed, since she says it resembles a tambour needle, it can safely be assumed to have been what we would regard as a crochet hook.
+It is not clear if she intended it for use in that regard, but a hook illustrated (free from its “wooden handle”) in a chapter on passementerie is well-suited to the all the details of loom knitting she describes.

 I’ve translated the French term nœud-coulant as ‘loop’ although it is more literally a slip knot.
 It can be read as such at some points in the original text but at others it can only mean a loop.
 Since the latter reading is otherwise appropriate throughout, I’ve used it consistently.
 Here are the full instructions.